tczh/IS213-Itinerary/README.md

 * Name: default
 * Kong admin url: http://kong:8001

-Create Services and Routes for all the microservices (see Appendix for more details)
+Create Services and Routes for all the microservices (Refer to Installation Guide with Images for a graphical tutorial)
 * user
 * review
 * purchase_itinerary